Sharpen Digital Therapeutic Interventions for Adolescent Mental Health

 Digital therapeutic platforms demonstrate significant potential for addressing critical gaps in adolescent mental health care delivery.
 We found high engagement rates across diverse implementation models (59.4% voluntary with no dashboard, 100% mandatory initial participation with dashboard) and successful crisis prevention and early intervention capabilities.

-Resiliency Technologies focuses on population-specific content which has shown crucial for sustained engagement.
+Resiliency Technologies focuses on population-specific content, which has proven crucial for sustained engagement.
 Our brief, modular intervention design (7-10 minutes) aligns with user attention spans.
 We also found that seamless technology integration is essential for provider and institutional adoption.

-The evidence presented supports broader adoption of DTX platforms within adolescent education and mental health care systems, with particular emphasis on mid-adolescent populations and implementation models that leverage existing clinical relationships and institutional infrastructure.
+The evidence presented supports broader adoption of DTX platforms within adolescent education and mental health care systems.
+This is particularly important for mid-adolescent populations and implementation models that leverage existing clinical relationships and institutional infrastructure.

 References